 Ideal for businesses who have large inventories of documents but don’t necessarily need ongoing services, shredding purges are often used as a once-a-year opportunity to shred archived documents that have passed their required retention times and are no longer necessary.

-Although typically an annual event, commercial shredding purges can be requested as needed for whenever there’s a large number of documents needing secure disposal.
+Although typically an annual event, commercial shredder purges can be requested as needed for whenever there’s a large number of documents needing secure disposal.
 In some cases, companies also use purge shredding on a quarterly basis to help keep their document volume to a minimum and ensure sensitive information isn’t hanging around for a full year before destruction.

 Regularly Scheduled Shredding